-The California Governor's Office of Emergency Services (Cal OES) is California's State Administering Agency for Victims of Crime Act (VOCA) funding, made possible through the U.S. Department of Justice.
-VOCA funds are allocated to numerous grant programs to serve victims, and the Human Trafficking Advocacy Program (HA Program) is one such program.
-The Office of the District Attorney has been a recipient of this grant funding since 2014 and is seeking continuing funding for calendar year 2021.
+The California Governor's Office of Emergency Services (Cal OES) funds the District Attorney's Unserved/Underserved Victim Advocacy and Outreach Program (UV Program) through Federal Victim of Crime Act (VOCA) funds.
+The District Attorney's Office is submitting a renewal application for year five of this five-year funding cycle.
 It should be noted that Cal OES specifically requires the resolution to include Requests 5 through 7.